 The manufacture of our product candidates is complex.
-Our third-party manufacturers may encounter difficulties in production, which could delay or entirely halt their ability to supply our product candidates for clinical trials or, if approved, for commercial sale.
+We or our CDMOs may encounter difficulties in production, which could delay or entirely halt our or their ability to supply our product candidates for clinical trials or, if approved, for commercial sale.

-Our product candidates are considered to be biologics and the process of manufacturing biologics is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.

-We do not yet own or operate any cGMP manufacturing facilities.
-We rely, and expect for some period of time to continue to rely, on third-party contract development and manufacturing organizations for the manufacture of our product candidates for preclinical and clinical testing.
-To date, we and our contract manufactures have limited experience in the technology transfer of manufacturing processes from us to our contract manufactures and the manufacturing of cGMP batches of our product candidates.
-Our contract manufactures must comply with cGMPs, regulations, and guidelines for the manufacturing of biologics used in clinical trials and, if approved, marketed products.
-To date, we have not scaled the manufacturing process for later-stage clinical trials and commercialization.
-Larger scale manufacturing will require the development of new processes, including for the removal of impurities that are a normal byproduct of the manufacturing process.
+Our product candidates are considered to be biologics, and the process of manufacturing biologics is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
+In July 2021, we entered into a long-term lease to establish and operate our own cGMP manufacturing facility to support our late-stage clinical development and early commercial product candidates across our product portfolio.
+However, we expect that it will take several years before we are able to begin manufacturing our product candidates at this facility, if at all.
+We currently rely, and expect for some period of time to continue to rely, on CDMOs for the manufacture of our product candidates for preclinical and clinical studies.
+To date, we and our CDMOs have limited experience in manufacturing of cGMP batches of our product candidates.
+Our CDMOs and, once we begin to operate our manufacturing facility, we, must comply with cGMPs and other regulations and guidelines applicable to the manufacturing of biologics for use in clinical trials and, if approved, commercial sale.
+To date, we have not scaled the manufacturing processes with respect to our product candidates for later-stage clinical trials and commercialization.
+Larger-scale manufacturing will require the development of new processes, including for the removal of impurities that are a normal byproduct of the manufacturing process.
 The nature of our product candidates requires the development of novel manufacturing processes and analytical technologies, which could cause delays in the scaling of manufacturing, as well as greater costs that could negatively impact the financial viability of our product candidates.
-We cannot be sure that the manufacturing processes employed by our third-party manufacturers or the technologies that our third-party manufacturers incorporate for manufacturing will result in viable or scalable yields of in vivo and ex vivo cell engineering product candidates that will be safe, be effective, and meet market demand.
+We cannot be sure that the manufacturing processes employed by our CDMOs or the technologies that our CDMOs incorporate into our manufacturing processes will result in viable or scalable yields of ex vivo and in vivo cell engineering product candidates that will be safe and effective and, if and involves review and incorporation of both documented and undocumented processes that may have evolved over time.
+In addition, transferring production to our facility may require utilization of new or different processes to meet the requirements of our facility.
+We may also need to conduct additional studies to support the transfer of certain manufacturing processes and process improvements.
+We will not know with certainty whether all relevant know-how and data have been adequately incorporated into the manufacturing process being conducted at our facility until the completion of studies and evaluations intended to demonstrate the comparability of material previously produced by our CDMOs with that generated by our facility.